 Context: Among patients taking warfarin, lower socioeconomic status is associated with poorer control of anticoagulation.
 However, the extent to which socioeconomic status influences the risk of hemorrhage is unknown.
 Objective: To examine the extent to which socioeconomic status influences the risk of hemorrhage in older individuals newly commencing warfarin therapy for atrial fibrillation.
 Design: Population-based cohort study using health care administrative data.
 Participants: Patients aged 66 years or older with atrial fibrillation who commenced warfarin therapy between April 1, 1997, and November 30, 2011, in Ontario, Canada.
 Validated ICD-9 and ICD-10 codes were used to identify a diagnosis of atrial fibrillation.
 We used neighbourhood-level income quintiles as a measure of socioeconomic status.
 Outcome measures: The primary outcome was an emergency department visit or hospitalization for hemorrhage and the secondary outcome was fatal hemorrhage.
-Validated ICD-9 and ICD-10 codes were used to identify a diagnosis of hemorrhage and the secondary outcome was fatal hemorrhage.
 Validated ICD-9 and ICD-10 codes were used to identify a diagnosis of hemorrhage.
-We studied 166 742 older patients with atrial fibrillation who newly commenced warfarin therapy.
+Results: We studied 166 742 older patients with atrial fibrillation who newly commenced warfarin therapy.
 Of these, 16 371 (9.8%) were hospitalized for hemorrhage during a median follow-up of 369 (interquartile range 102 to 865) days.
-After extensive multivariable adjustment using Cox proportional hazards regression, we found that those in the lowest income quintile faced an increased risk of hospitalization for hemorrhage relative to those in the highest income quintile (adjusted HR 1.28; 95% CI 1.11 to 1.48).
+After extensive multivariable adjustment using Cox proportional hazards regression, we found that those in the lowest income quintile faced an increased risk of hospitalization for hemorrhage relative to those in the highest income quintile (adjusted hazard ratio [HR] 1.18; 95% confidence interval [CI] 1.12 to 1.23).
+Similarly, the risk of fatal hemorrhage (n = 1802) was increased in the lowest relative to the highest income quintile (adjusted HR 1.28; 95% CI 1.11 to 1.48).
 Conclusions: Among older individuals receiving warfarin therapy for atrial fibrillation, lower socioeconomic status is a risk factor for hemorrhage and hemorrhage-related mortality.
 This factor should be carefully considered by clinicians when initiating and monitoring warfarin therapy.

-W107284 Polypharmacy and Chronic Disease Surrogate Markers in Nursing Home Patients: A cross-sectional 16:15-16:30 survey
+W107284 Polypharmacy and Chronic Disease Surrogate Markers in Nursing Home Patients: A cross-sectional 16:15-16:30 survev

-Rita McCracken, MD, CCFP, Vancouver, BC;; Charmaine Lam, medical student, Vancouver, BC; Jonathan Berkowitz, PhD, Vancouver, BC; Scott Garrison, MD, FCPC, PhD, Edmonton, AB 704 MTCC
+Rita McCracken, MD, CCFP, Vancouver, BC; Charmaine Lam, medical student, Vancouver, BC; Jonathan Berkowitz, PhD, Vancouver, BC; Scott Garrison, MD, FCPC, PhD, Edmonton, AB 704 MTCC